TimRabus/SQL_Layoff_Data_Analysis/README.md

 2. **Download and Prepare Data**:
    - Download the `LayoffData.csv`.
-   - Ensure the dataset is clean and properly formatted for MySQL import.
+   - Import the raw dataset and use the provided SQL cleaning scripts to standardize and format the data.

 3. **Create Database and Tables**:
    - Create a new database in MySQL: `CREATE DATABASE` world_layoffs;